intelligent-machine-learning/dlrover/docs/deployment/controller.md

-# Deploy dlrover job controller on Minikube cluster
+# Deploy dlrover job controller on a Kubernetes cluster

-Here we would like to introuce how to depoly dlrover job controller on minikube cluster step by step.
+Here, we introduce how to deploy the dlrover job controller directly on a Kubernetes cluster step by step.
+Minikube is optional and primarily used for testing.

-## 1.Preliminary
+## 1. Preliminary
-- Make sure you have [minikube](https://kubernetes.io/docs/tasks/tools/)  installed and run ``minikube start``
+- Ensure you have [Kubernetes](https://kubernetes.io/docs/home/) installed.
+If you prefer to use Minikube for testing purposes, make sure to have [Minikube](https://minikube.sigs.k8s.io/docs/start/) installed and run `minikube start`.

 ## 2. Create Namespace & Switch Namespace